AndersenLab/dry-guide/docs/pipeline-nil-ril.md

 1. `Merge VCF` - Merges in the parental VCF (which has been filtered only for variants with discordant calls).
 1. `Call HMM` - VCF-kit is run in various ways to infer the appropriate genotypes from the low-coverage sequence data.

+!!!
+Important
+    Do not perform any pre-processing on NIL data.
+NIL-data is low-coverage by design and you want to retain as much sequence data (however poor) as possible.

 # Docker image

 The docker image used by the `nil-ril-nf` pipeline is the `nil-ril-nf` docker image: